amarder/amarder.github.io/src/content/post/books/index.md

 Given a book's ISBN, Amazon's Product API allows one to download the following characteristics of a book: number of pages, sales rank, price, title, author, etc. I have downloaded this information for the books on NPR's list of Best Books for [2013](http://apps.npr.org/best-books-2013/), [2014](http://apps.npr.org/best-books-2014/), and [2015](http://apps.npr.org/best-books-2015/).

 The visualization shows books as points on a scatter plot, where the x-axis represents the log number of pages and the y-axis represents the log sales rank.
-Each point is colored by the year the book was featured on NPR's list.
 Click on any point to see detailed information about the book.
+Use the filters below to explore books by year and topic.

 <div id="books-container">
   <div id="loading">Loading...</div>